adinapoli/opencv-simple/README.md

 ### The main idea

-The main idea boils down to allow the state into our Haskell code.
+The main idea boils down to allow state into our Haskell code.
 The following is by no means valid Haskell code, is just an overview of how the system should work.
 First of all, we have this problem; C++ has classes, and we want to be create them as well as invoking their own methods.
 Every object is uniquely identified in memory by his memory address.
 The latest fact is quite powerful in its implications.
 What we want to achieve can be summarised by this picture:

 ![The idea](http://cdn.imghack.se/images/57b998421eda5aad3be50c6360295d76.png)

+As should be evident from the picture, the binding consists of an intermediate C++11 executable which is our backdoor to OpenCV.
+It will call the openCV C++ features like object construction, destructions, templates, etc.

+### Architecture

+A tentative architecture consist of the following, and is inspired from my master degree's work:

+* A ``Reactor``, which keep listening on a port for new commands.
+This will be likely implemented with a RabbitMQ queue.

+* A "command/plugin" system, inspired by the respective design patterns.
+A command is a well defined, auto contained piece of functionality which we can pass to the ´´Reactor´´.
+Suppose we want to create a new OpenCV Point;
+  we'll create a new C++ functions which creates the Point.
+Then we'll register this command to the reactor exposing the "point" command to the outside.
+  Hopefully this will be clear with an example later.

+* A ``ReferenceTable``, which keeps track of the object created.
+This is the most important class of the whole system.

+#### C++ classes

 ## Why?

 * For fun
-* To learn how to bind C code to Haskell
+* To learn how to bind C++ code to Haskell
 * Because I haven't found HOpenCV or CV satisfying

 ## Long term programs?